Women in the Trades

 Strong Enough for the Work.

-Undersupported in the Environment.
+Under-supported in the Workplace.

-The skilled trades are facing a workforce crisis.
-Millions of roles will go unfilled over the next decade as experienced workers retire, and the pipeline isn’t keeping up.
+Millions of jobs will go unfilled over the next decade as experienced workers retire.
+The pipeline isn’t keeping up.

 Women are part of the solution.

-But many are walking away.
+Yet, many are walking away.

-Not because they can’t handle the work.
+Not because they can’t handle or love the work.

 Because they’re forced to handle more than the work.